When integrating the Widget, make sure that:

 - Your users register an account with your application first before they access the Okra Widget.

 - You implement the Success and Close callback functions.

-We strongly recommend that you follow the flow of first registering your user with your platform before implementing the widget.
-This way, you avoid any errors.
+Okra strongly recommends that you register your users with your own platform before implementing the widget.

 Make sure that your integration can handle, and log the

 - 500 Errors

 Okra recommends that you log the

 request_id in case you need to reach out to the support team.
 This ID can help speed up the troubleshooting process.

 - 201 Success responses